-When Windows registry opens, navigate to the path below.
+When the Windows registry opens, navigate to the path below.
 If you don’t see the Edge key, create one.

-From there, right-click on the Edge key and select the New > DWORD (32-bit) Value option to create a REG_DWORD value if you don’t see existing InPrivateModeAvailability value already created.
+From there, right-click on the Edge key and select the New > DWORD (32-bit) Value option to create a REG_DWORD value if you don’t see the existing InPrivateModeAvailability value already created.

 Name the new DWORD value as:

 After saving the DWORD above, double-click it to open.
 Then enter the value of 0 to make InPrivate mode available to all.
 1 to disable it for all and 2 to force InPrivate mode all the time.